neurodata/nddocs-archive/ramonnd.md

 When interacting with OCP, there are three parts to each request.

-- **Target:** This contains information about the project database, including the server, token, and channel.
+- **Target:** This contains information about the project database, including the server, token, channel, and resolution.
 [WHERE the request is executed]
 - **Request:** This is a RESTful call, and is the action of the request (create, read, update, delete) [the ACTION being taken]
 - **Payload:** This is the data that is being manipulated by the request, such as a RAMON object.
 [WHAT is being affected]